Ayushk4/Ayushk4.github.io/pages/index.md

 <div style="font-size:20px;margin-left:50px;">
 Hi There! :wave:
 <br><br>
-I am an aspiring researcher in the areas Natural Language Processing, Multimodal Learning, Social Computing and their applications.
-My Bachelor Thesis is under the guidance of <a href="https://scholar.google.com/citations?user=hCbFmUUAAAAJ&hl=en">Prof. Niloy Ganguly</a> at CNeRG Lab, IIT Kharagpur.
+I am a Master of Science student at the University of Texas at Austin's Computer Science Department.
+I am interested in Machine Learning and its applications to Tasks involving Natural Languages and Computer Code.
+I graduated from Indian Institute of Technology Kharagpur with B.Tech.
+(Bachelor's of Technology) in Computer Science and Engineering.
+My Bachelor Thesis was under the guidance of <a href="https://scholar.google.com/citations?user=hCbFmUUAAAAJ&hl=en">Prof. Niloy Ganguly</a> at CNeRG Lab, IIT Kharagpur which was acclaimed among the Best Bachelor's Thesis and a part of it being accepted to NAACL'21.
 <br><br>
-I am currently researching on Multimodal Learning at SHI Labs, University of Oregon.
-I previously have interned at IBM Research Labs, and Google Summer of Code in the domains of Deep Learning and Natural Language Procesing.
-Years ago, as a college freshman and sophomore, I developed various <a href="softwares/">open source packages</a>.
+My reacher experience includes Causality in Machine Translation (ETH Zürich - Summer 2021), Multimodal Learning (SHI Labs, University of Oregon - Fall 2020), NLP for Social Good (IBM Research Labs - Summer 2020) and NLP Packages (Google Summer of Code - Summer 2019).
+During my early undergraduate years, I developed various <a href="softwares/">open source</a> softwares and packages.
 <br>
 </div>